jeption2020/sample-repository/README.md

 # sample-repository
-We have edited the readme file
+We have edited the readme file.